Buddleja davidii Cultivars and Hybrids

 syn.
 Clive Farrell

-Pale lilac Recently introduced and is a very late, autumn flowering cultivar (or sub-species) that has picked up a surprising number of names
+Pale lilac A late, autumn flowering cultivar (or sub-species) that has picked up a surprising number of names., from a collection made close to Beijing.

 Berries and Cream Maroon and White Bred by Peter Moore of the Longstock Nursery, Hampshire, UK.
 Inflorescences are a patchwork of maroon and white flowers, a unique feature.